aquasecurity/trivy/docs/docs/cloud/aws/scanning.md

 ```shell
 trivy aws --compliance=awscis1.2
 ```
 Will only target the checks defined under the AWS CIS 1.2 spec.
 Currently, we support AWS CIS 1.2 and 1.4 specs.
+More details [here](compliance.md).

 ## Cached Results